 Using this principle, a GFCI monitors current in the hot (black) wire, and the neutral (white) and the current in both should be equal according to Kirchoff’s law.
 If there is a leak of between 4-5mA, this will shut down power.
 This leak can occur due to short circuits, which means current takes an unintended path either through faulty wiring, malfunction or going through a human body.
 If a GFCI trips it is required to be manually reset at the receptacle, it is also essential to use the test button on your GFCI once a month to ensure it is working correctly.”

-Also, kitchen areas, bathrooms, utility room, or any other location around your house that has a water source within 6 feet of the receptacle needs GFCI protection.
+The kitchen area, bathrooms, utility room, or any other location around your house that has a water source within 6 feet of the receptacle need GFCI outlet protection.
 Inspect all outlets and switches for fractures, damaged parts or loose-fitting plugs.
 Change defective devices right away, along with those that feel hot to the touch.
 You ought to likewise inspect all power cables and extension cables: Those revealing signs of breaking, fraying or visible wear ought to be replaced instantly.
-Never run extensions under carpets, carpets or furniture where damage can hide.
+Never run extensions under carpets, rugs, or furniture where damaged or frayed wires can hide.

 Make certain outlets are not strained.
 Many household outlets are usually ranked around 15-20 amps.
 Plugging in too many devices into one outlet can surpass that rating and create a fire or shock threat.